 These are primarily London titles, but there are also some British provincial and Irish newspapers which were received as part of larger donations or purchases.

-Other categories of news media are held in the collections of British Library Newspapers at Colindale, North London.
+Other categories of news media are consulted in the Newsroom.
 There are also early newspapers in the Asia, Pacific & Africa Collections, primarily English-language materials issued in South Asia.

 Burney Collection of Early English Newspapers